Bizzabo vs Cvent: A Comprehensive Comparison

 Bizzabo is built for a specific buyer: the B2B marketing team running a conference program.
 It does this job well.
 The platform handles registration, event websites, email campaigns, networking, sponsor management, and analytics in one system.
 The interface is cleaner than Cvent's.
 The onboarding is faster.

 On G2's head-to-head comparison, Bizzabo leads on ease of use, ease of setup, and quality of support.
+For B2B conference teams evaluating both platforms, this ease-of-use advantage shows up consistently in buyer evaluations.

-A company managing 800 meetings per year or coordinating 25+ trade shows globally needs capabilities Bizzabo doesn't attempt: venue sourcing with RFP management, hotel room block coordination through Passkey, event diagramming with 700+ objects, budget approval workflows, and trade show meeting scheduling through Jifflenow.
+Cvent is built for a different buyer: the enterprise that runs events across every department, format, and geography.
+A company managing 800 meetings per year or coordinating 25+ trade shows globally needs capabilities Bizzabo does not attempt: venue sourcing with RFP management, hotel room block coordination through Passkey, event diagramming with 700+ objects, budget approval workflows, and trade show meeting scheduling through Jifflenow.

 The on-site experience diverges sharply